 Associate of Applied Science (AAS): Paralegal Degree Overview

-Students in this program learn what it takes to work in law office settings as paralegals, who are legal assistants trained to provide support services to attorneys and clients.
+Students in this program can learn skills to work in law office settings as paralegals, who are legal assistants trained to provide support services to attorneys and clients.
 Paralegal studies associate's degree programs include coursework that prepares students to assist lawyers with tasks like writing briefs, conducting background research, interviewing witnesses and filing motions.
 Paralegals often find work in law firms, court systems, insurance companies and government agencies.
 A high school diploma or equivalent is required for admission to this program.

 The curriculum combines traditional lectures and coursework with internships where students obtain hands-on training in real-life cases.
 Topics of study can include: